Baliem Valley campaign: Background

-On 29 July a Bell UH-1 Iroquois helicopter designated A2-379 reportedly crashed into a jungle ridge 15 km north of Wamena at a altitude of 3,000 meters, due to weather conditions.
+On 29 July a Bell UH-1 Iroquois helicopter designated A2-379 reportedly crashed into a jungle ridge 15 km north of Wamena at an altitude of 3,000 meters, due to weather conditions.
 The helicopter had two pilots and three crewmen, all five were a part of the No. 9 Squadron RAAF.
 The pilot Flt.
 Lt.
 Ralph Nigel Keith Taylor was killed instantly.
 The other four occupants would survive, the co-pilot Lt.
 Greg Cashmere was severely injured and was knocked unconscious, crewman Patrick "Paddy" Sinclair was injured when a tree branch came through the floor of the helicopter and hit Sinclair fracturing his pelvis, which later became dislocated after he bent down to try and drag out an unconscious Cashmere from his seat, the two other crewmen were also injured.

-Shortly after the crash the survivors attempted to contact the RAAF with a AN/PRC-90 but weren't able to make contact, one of the crewmen then used a F1 HF to try and contact the RAAF but allegedly, due to frequency skip, they accidentally contacted the Special Air Service Regiment who were conducting a exercise in Central Australia.
+Shortly after the crash the survivors attempted to contact the RAAF with a AN/PRC-90 but were not able to make contact, one of the crewmen then used a F1 HF to try and contact the RAAF but allegedly, due to frequency skip, they accidentally contacted the Special Air Service Regiment who were conducting an exercise in Central Australia.
 The SAS then contacted the relevant authorities and were flown to Darwin and then flown to Wamena in a C-130A to assist in the search.

 The next day the wreckage of A2-379 was found after the survivors fired a signal flare at a DHC-4 Caribou, the caribou contacted the RAAF which resulted in the SAS being sent in to rescue the soldiers in A2-149.